KelseyErickson/LightBnB/README.md

 # LightBnB Project

-LightBnB is a full-stack web application using express, jquery, node and a relational database.
+LightBnB is a full-stack web application using express, jquery, node, relational databases and more!

 Create your own reservations, update them, and review them!